Big Sur Walk-In Campground: a large common parking lot is closest access to all the campsites.

 Less than 20 miles south of Carmel, several miles off Big Sur Hwy.
 1, take Palo Colorado Road deep into the mountains.
 This is not a thru street; it is pretty curvy and narrow; campground dead ends the paved road, almost 8 miles into the northern portion of Los Padres National Forest.

-views from the two campsites near the hillside, others camps
+Nice views from the two campsites near the hillside, others camps

 are located past the outhouse in the forest.
 This backpackers